EWG Sunscreen Guide: Environmental Working Group Sunscreen Explained

-The EWG is on the hunt for sunscreen that’s both safe and effective.
-If you’re not familiar with the EWG (Environmental Working Group), Babo Botanicals is here to fill you in.
-After that, we’ll tell you what the EWG looks for in sunscreens and how Babo Botanicals sunscreens stack up.
+EWG is on the hunt for a sunscreen that’s both safe and effective.
+If you’re not familiar with EWG (Environmental Working Group), Babo Botanicals is here to fill you in.
+After that, we’ll tell you what EWG looks for in sunscreens and how Babo Botanicals sunscreens stack up.

-They collect and provide information about the ingredients and behind-the-scenes processes of the products you use every day.
+They inspect the ingredients and efficacy of various products to determine if they are safe to use every day.
 And their guidelines are strict!
 Not much gets past these guys.

 Armed with information about the safety of ingredients and what standards are used for the factories and farms that produce products, you can make informed decisions about what your family uses.